You can book an appointment via e-mail on firstname.lastname@example.org, via instagram or here directly.

 I did half the work, the second half is up to you - how you will care about your tattoo will affect how it will look like over the years.

 DO NOT drink alcohol or take any substances.
 It affects negatively the blood density and flexibility of the skin - thus the tattooing itself and the healing process.
-Alcohol also raises your sensitivity levels thus getting a tattoo drunk doesn't actually help you bear the pain, on the contrary, it makes it more painful.
+Alcohol also raises your sensitivity levels thus getting a tattoo drunk doesn't actually help you baer the pain, on the contrary, it makes it more painful.

 I can refuse to tattoo you if you show up drunk or high.

 Drink a lot of water - hydrated skin is more flexible, so the skin doesn't break while tattooing, it is less painful and you heal better after.
 Get a good sleep, when you are well rested you can deal with the pain better.

 Eat before your appointment and you can bring chocolate to get some energy through the session :)

 You keep the foil I covered your new piece with for 24 - 48 hrs, depending on the type I use.
 You can take a shower, the foil doesn't let anything in.

-Don't be scared if the tattoo under the foil looks weird, your skin is releasing the excessive ink, blood and plasma and the folia doesn't let it leave.
+Don't be scared if the tattoo under the foil looks weird, your skin is releasing the excessive ink, blood and plasma and the foil doesn't let it leave.

 After you remove the foil and wash it nicely, you will see that all is fine.

 Do not go out or drink alcohol the first night.

-After 24 hrs you carefully remove the foil, the best way is under the water.
+After 36 - 48 hrs you carefully remove the foil, the best way is under the water.
 Wash it with antibacterial soap and lukewarm water to remove the blood and ink.
 Carefully remove all the dry parts with gentle scrubbing, don't scratch it off, you could damage the skin and it could affect the healing process.
 As long as the tattoo is not dry and the skin is releasing excessive liquids, you should wash it at least 3 times per day, removing the liquids and dried parts so that a scab doesn't create.